 Metastatic brain tumors often present with multiple small lesions throughout the brain and are often too complex to be removed with surgery.
 For this reason, radiation to the whole brain is often performed to treat the multiple lesions throughout the cranium.

-Treatment field with MLC to protect healthy tissue
+The image to the left shows the treatment field with MLC to protect healthy tissue.

 Frequently Asked Questions